yhandd19/Spicy-Fi/README.md

-# Spicy-fi : Identification of Pests on Chili Plants  Using Leaf Image Analysis
+# Spicy-Fi : Identification of Pests on Chili Plants  Using Leaf Image Analysis

 ## Project Description